Nuclear reactor: Current technologies

-These designs have a high thermal efficiency compared with PWRs due to higher operating temperatures.
-There are a number of operating reactors of this design, mostly in the United Kingdom, where the concept was developed.
-Older designs (i.e. Magnox stations) are either shut down or will be in the near future.
+These designs have a higher thermal efficiency than PWRs due to higher operating temperatures.
+There are several operating reactors of this design, mostly in the United Kingdom, where the concept was developed.
+Older designs (i.e., Magnox stations) are either shut down or will be in the near future.
 However, the AGRs have an anticipated life of a further 10 to 20 years.
 This is a thermal-neutron reactor design.
 Decommissioning costs can be high due to the large volume of the reactor core.